When you hear “warehouse automation,” what do you think?

 7. Automation isn’t: Static.

-The demands of a distribution center have grown significantly in past years.
+The demands of a distribution center have grown significantly in recent years.
 It used to be enough to offer two-day delivery.
-Some customers, particularly those in urban areas, expect delivery within 24 hours, found a 2023 McKinsey report.
-And per Amazon, 1.5 million people try same-day delivery each month.
+Some customers, particularly those in urban areas, expect delivery within 24 hours, according to a 2023 McKinsey report.
+According to Amazon, 1.5 million people use same-day delivery each month.

 As needs change, your warehouse needs to, too.
 Automation isn’t static, and that’s a good thing.
 It can grow and evolve with your business.